 Paid holidays

-Unless you are required by contract or agreement, private employers are generally not required to provide paid holidays to nonexempt employees (those entitled to minimum wage and overtime).
+Unless you are required by contract or agreement, private employers generally aren’t required to provide paid time off for holidays to nonexempt employees (those entitled to minimum wage and overtime).
 However, if your company closes for a holiday, employees classified as exempt from overtime (those who meet specific salary and duties requirements) must generally still receive their full pay, as long as they work any part of the workweek.

 Premium pay